 Make sure you visit Curtin’s scholarships and sign up for email alerts.
 Advice from scholarships is to read the application forms carefully and answer everything.
 Scholarship receive many applications each semester and only those that are completed fully are considered.
 They do not chase students for missing information.

-If your difficulty is of a short term nature such as a delay in transferring funds from your home country, then you can ask Curtin Fees for a Repayment Plan.
+If your difficulty is due to extinuating circumstances of a short term nature such as a delay in transferring funds from your home country, then you can ask Curtin Fees for a Repayment Plan.

 Please note there is NOTHING to do until you receive an email entitled ‘Notice of Intent to Cancel your enrolment’ sent out in week 2 through your OCC (OASIS).
 In this email there is a link to submit an appeal.